 Remarks at "Inflation Targeting ?
 Prospects and Challenges", Wellington, New Zealand, sponsored by the Reserve Bank of New Zealand and the International Monetary Fund, Mary C. Daly, President and CEO, Federal Reserve Bank of San Francisco, August 29, 2019.

 Presentation to Money Marketeers of New York University Webinar, New York, New York, by Mary C. Daly, President and CEO, Federal Reserve Bank of San Francisco, Tuesday, April 15, 2021

 Steering Toward Sustainable Growth

-Slides presented during a lecture at the Stanford Institute for Economic Policy Research, Mary C. Daly, President and Chief Executive Officer, Federal Reserve Bank of San Francisco, February 20, 2019.
+Presentation to the UNLV Center for Business and Economic Research (CBER) Spring Outlook 2022,April 20, 2022, by Mary C. Daly, President and Chief Executive Officer, Federal Reserve Bank of San Francisco.